yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 **Question 6**

-How can the PaaS implementation of the Ordering application achieve an equivalent level of resiliency?
+How can the PaaS implementation of the claims application achieve an equivalent level of resiliency?

 - How is high availability provided by the Web Application and SQL Database?
 Can the SLA target be met?
 - How will the PaaS solution recover from a complete failure of the primary Azure region?
 Can the RPO and RTO targets be met?